bogzbonny/yeehaw/_TODO.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^  DONE  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-01. wierd bug with maximized windows (window_test)
+01. wierd bugs with maximized windows (window_test)
+ - HAS TODO WITH STACK PANE:             self.normalize_locations(ctx); helps
+    - Also when adjusting up the CornerAdjuster gets higher!
+       - seems to be only in the y dir not the x-dir
+       - seems to be in x and y for scrollable pane inside window
     - create two windows
     - maximize one
     - minimize one